 2. saute bhindi in oil, till they are cooked. remove and keep aside. by the way, frying or sauting the bhindi in oil minimizes the sliminess and stickyness.

-3. in the same pan, add some more oil. add onions and fry them till they are translucent.
+3. in the same pan, add 1 tbsp oil. add 1 medium sized chopped onion and fry them till they are translucent.

-5. add the tomatoes and saute till they become soft and mushy.
+5. add 2 medium sized chopped tomatoes and saute till they become soft and mushy.

-7. stir and saute for a couple of seconds. lastly add the fried bhindi, crushed kasuri methi and salt. stir the whole mixture well. cook the bhindi for 2-3 minutes.
+7. stir and saute for a couple of seconds. lastly add the fried bhindi, 1 tsp crushed kasuri methi/dry fenugreek leaves and salt as required. stir the whole mixture well. cook the bhindi for 2-3 minutes.

 bhindi masala recipe details: